 The core idea behind the subscriber share approach is that a subscriber’s money should go to the content and Authors they actually use and value.
 This is very different to the traditional "big pool" method for dividing up subscription revenue.

 With subscriber share, your earnings as an Author are directly linked to the money collected from each individual subscriber.
 We look at each subscriber in turn and assign you a share of 50% of their net revenue based on how important your items were to them (i.e your share of all item points they used in that period)

 To help bring this to life, let's look at a few simple examples:

 For example, let’s say there was only one subscriber, they generate revenue (excluding transactional taxes) of $29 for the month and download items worth a total of 20 item points.
 The amount available for sharing with the Authors of those items is 50% x $29 = $14.50.

-Now imagine that one of the items they used is, for example, a font of yours, worth 3 item points.
+Now imagine that one of the items they used is worth 3 item points.
 Your items make up 3 points out of the total 20 points used, so you earn 3/20 x $14.50 = $2.18 from that one subscriber for the month.

 Example 2: Multiple subscribers

 Now let’s expand that example to say 4 subscribers, each with their own usage patterns:

 - Subscriber A is the person in the first example

 - Subscriber B is a heavier user overall and uses 3 points worth of your items